Quantum Computation of Reactions on Surfaces Using Local Embedding: Results

-The energy of the Hamiltonian with respect to a given wave-function is evaluated on a quantum computer.
-The parameters of the wave-function are then optimized iteratively on a classical computer until convergence.
-While the VQE algorithm is straight-forward, the quality of the results, i.e. whether $E_{VQE} \approx E_{0}$, depends on the choice of the parameterized ansatz as well as the nuances of the classical optimization procedure used.
-Literature~\cite{Rice2021, Barkoutsos2018, Sokolov2020ooUCCSD, Ollitrault2020qEOM, Gao2021} indicates that VQE applied to small systems can obtain energies close to those of all excitations (Full CI) within the active space, commonly known as CASCI.
+The function $E_{\mathrm{VQE}}$ is evaluated on a quantum computer, and the parameters $\boldsymbol{\theta}$ are optimized on a classical computer.
+The quality of a VQE calculation, and particularly the difference $E_{\mathrm{VQE}}-E_{0}$, depends on the VQE ansatz and the convergence of the optimization procedure.
+Literature~\cite{Rice2021, Barkoutsos2018, Grimsley2019, Sokolov2020ooUCCSD, Ollitrault2020qEOM, Gao2021} indicates that VQE applied to small systems can yield energies close to those of exact diagonalization in the active space, known as complete active space configuration interaction (CASCI).

-In this study, we analyze the performance of the VQE algorithm using two classes of ans\"atze: trotterized implementation of Unitary Coupled-Cluster Singles and Doubles (qUCCSD)~\cite{Barkoutsos2018} and Qubit Coupled Cluster (QCC)~\cite{QCC2018}.
+Here, we studied the performance of the VQE algorithm using a Trotterized implementation of Unitary CCSD (qUCCSD)~\cite{Barkoutsos2018}, Entanglement Forging (EF)~\cite{eddins2022doubling}, and Qubit Coupled Cluster (QCC)~\cite{QCC2018}.
+See Methods for more information.

-In Fig.~(\ref{fig:small_act_sp}) we compare the $\Delta E$ values obtained with the VQE-qUCCSD method against energies obtained via the CCSD and CASCI methods in small active space sizes.
-In this figure, we illustrate the impact of going beyond the $\vett{\Gamma}$-point (left-most panel) with the inclusion of more $\vett{k}$-points via the twist averaging method over a Monkhorst-Pack grid of $2\times2\times1$ (middle panel) and $4\times4\times1$ (right panel).
-We observe that the CASCI results, CCSD results and qUCCSD results are indistinguishable for all active space sizes and $\vett{k}$-point calculations.
-Energy difference calculated using the DFT method for the full system and evaluated using the twist averaged method are reported for comparison.
-The $\Delta E$ values for all the methods including DFT vary significantly as more $\vett{k}$-points are included, highlighting the importance of $\vett{k}$-point sampling effects when investigating periodic systems.
+We begin our analysis in Fig.~\ref{fig:small_act_sp}, where we compare $\Delta E$ from qUCCSD against CCSD and CASCI.
+We illustrate the impact of going beyond the $\vett{\Gamma}$ point (left) via TABC over Monkhorst-Pack grids of \bzmesh{2}{2}{1} (middle) and \bzmesh{4}{4}{1} (right) $\vett{k}$ points. qUCCSD, CCSD, and CASCI are indistinguishable for all active-space sizes and $\vett{k}$ point meshes.
+DFT energy differences are also reported for comparison.

-VQE studies using qUCCSD ans\"atze show accurate results, comparable in value to the CCSD method, but they have very deep circuits that scale as $O(N^{4})$ where $N$ are the number of orbitals.
-Hence, they are difficult to simulate on the current quantum hardware.~\cite{Motta2020transcorrelated} Strategies to systematically construct the UCCSD ansatz have been recently explored.~\cite{Grimsley2019} While promising, they are still expensive for simulations on the quantum hardware as these strategies rely on growing the UCCSD ansatz by one, or possibly a few, fermionic excitations at a time.
-This also results in a complicated circuit when mapped to qubits.

-To overcome these restrictions, methods that rely on building an ansatz by systematically adding Pauli operator terms, as opposed to fermionic excitations, have been explored.~\cite{QCC2018,QCC2020, Tang2021qAdaptVQE} These ans\"atze are described directly in the second quantized space.
-We investigate one such ansatz called Qubit Coupled Cluster~\cite{QCC2018} (QCC) ansatz.
-Given a pool of ordered multi-qubit Pauli operators (or Pauli strings), the ansatz is constructed by successively adding exponentials of single Pauli operators according to their significance.